-At the 2019 Annual General Meeting, shareholders approved an aggregate maximum compensation amount of CHF 3,300,000 for the Board of Directors for the term of office from the 2019 Annual General Meeting until the 2020 Annual General Meeting.
-The compensation effectively paid for the portion of this term of office included in this Compensation Report (May 1, 2019, until December 31, 2019) is within the limit approved by the shareholders.
-A conclusive assessment for the entire period will be included in the Compensation Report 2020.
+At the Annual General Meeting on April 21, 2020, shareholders approved an aggregate maximum compensation amount of CHF 3,300,000 for the Board of Directors for the term of office from the 2020 Annual General Meeting until the 2021 Annual General Meeting.
+The compensation effectively paid for the portion of this term of office included in this Compensation Report (May 1, 2020, until December 31, 2020) is within the limit approved by the shareholders.
+A conclusive assessment for the entire period will be included in the Compensation Report 2021.